zzj-bj/SCHISM_Z/README.md

 ### Inference workflow
 To make predictions:
 1. Use trained weights: Ensure the trained model weights are saved from the training phase.
-2. Prepare the dataset for prediction: Organise the data in a compatible format.
+2. Prepare the dataset for prediction: Ensure your data is structured in the format required by SCHISM for inference.
+See the [Data preparation](https://github.com/FloFive/SCHISM/tree/main?tab=readme-ov-file#-data-preparation) section for details.
 3. Run the inference command: Launch the prediction process, then select the training option and specify:
     - The folder containing trained weights.
     - The dataset for prediction.